Bidirectional Uncertainty-Based Active Learning for Open Set Annotation: Experiments

 \subsection{Performance Comparison}

 Figure \ref{fig.acc} presents the variation curves for the classification accuracy of the proposed methods and the comparison methods.
 Here, to better observe the variation curves, we only show the B-Margin for the proposed methods and the Margin for the compared traditional uncertainty methods.
-Table \ref{table:acc} reports the final round average accuracy for all methods.
+Table \ref{table:acc} reports all methods' final round average accuracy.

 We can observe that our proposed methods consistently achieve the highest classification accuracy, demonstrating the effectiveness and superiority of our BUAL framework over other methods.
 Some notable observations are as follows: 1) The OSA methods, CCAL and LfOSA, gradually lose effectiveness as the proportion of known classes in the dataset increases.
 In contrast, traditional uncertainty-based methods perform better as the openness ratio decreases.
 This is consistent with our previous analysis.
 2) The performance of Coreset and BADGE also deteriorates when the openness ratio is high.
 These methods tend to select examples with diverse characteristics.
 However, unknown class examples often differ significantly in characteristics from the labeled ones, making them more likely to be sampled and thus undermining the effectiveness of this type of method.
 3) The OSR method DIAS does not perform well in all situations.
 The limited labeled data prevents the model from learning a robust representation for identifying open-set examples effectively.
 Moreover, DIAS cannot identify highly informative examples, resulting in its queries often being simple and unhelpful examples.
 4) All our methods remain stable and do not suffer significantly from changes in the openness ratio.
 This can demonstrate two points.
 The dynamic balance factors in the proposed framework can adaptively assign appropriate weights to positive and negative uncertainties regardless of the openness of the dataset, and negative uncertainties are indeed effective for querying highly informative known class examples.